thieleju/dotfiles/README.md

 ./scripts/install.sh
 ```

-3. Set your gpg aigningkey in the .gitconfig or disable commit signing
+3. Set your gpg signingkey in the .gitconfig or disable commit signing and adjust the user name and email.